chandler37/immaculater_dart/README.md

 buffers](https://developers.google.com/protocol-buffers/docs/darttutorial) for
 the input and output of mergeprotobufs.
 It is not gRPC.

+To make progress, learn how `immaculater_dart_test.dart` works.
+There is a skipped test that can be used to make the test suite hit a live backend.
+Record that interaction in a "cassette".
+The tests should not require network access.

 ## Credit where credit is due

 Created from templates made available by Stagehand under a BSD-style